available to pre-order on the 8th of Nov.

 Reliable and versatile gear is key to keep a tour pack list’s bulk and weight down.
 A puffer jacket will double as a pillow, a pump is an ideal support for a few meters of duct tape, a Snickers bar is a wonderful pick-me-up both emotionally and physically.
 Shirts are one of them: they can be worn on their own or as part of a layer system, buttoned up or left open, to protect from the sun or a slight chill, on and off the bike.

 The Pocketed shirt is a versatile piece of equipment that’s intended for multiday adventures.
-Made with durable and comfortable pure linen fabric with ease of use in mind, the Pocketed shirt is designed to be worn year-round, on and off the bike.
+Made with durable and comfortable linen fabric with ease of use in mind, the Pocketed shirt is designed to be worn year-round, on and off the bike.

 — available from size 85 to 115 (corresponding to the wearer's chest circumference in cm)